 If you intend to rent out your house and become a landlord, you must understand your rights and responsibilities.
-For more information on becoming a landlord, go to the Residential Tenancy Branch website at: www.rto.gov.bc.ca.
-Look for the Residential Tenancy Act: A Guide for Landlords & Tenants in British Columbia under Publications.
+For more information on becoming a landlord, go to the Residential Tenancy Branch website at: www.gov.bc.ca/landlordtenant.
+Look for the Residential Tenancy Act: A Guide for Landlords & Tenants in British Columbia under Tenancy Guides / View in other languages.
 This guide is available in English, Traditional Chinese, and Punjabi.

-You can also visit: www.tenants.bc.ca/main/?publications to download the Landlord Guide, available in English, Traditional Chinese, and Punjabi.
+You can also visit: tenants.bc.ca/landlord-guide to download the Landlord Guide, available in English, Traditional Chinese, and Punjabi.